 Did you spend the winter eating apples, bananas, and root vegetables?
 Is the monotony making it hard to stick to?
-It is the perfect time to switch things up and reinvigorate your love for fruits and veggies with some variety.
+It is the perfect time to switch things up and reinvigorate your love for fruits and veggies with some variety, while upping your intake of antioxidants as well.
 Fresh fruits and vegetables abound in spring or summer.
 Head to your local farmer’s market or grocery store and try asparagus, mushrooms, apricots, or berries.
 Never tried a steamed artichoke?
 Or stir-fried snow peas?
 Maybe you’ve had green beans, but what about haricots verts (French green beans)?
 Try some sweet cherries or a nectarine as a treat after dinner.
 Now you can eat from an expanded spring-inspired rainbow.

 Fill Your Mind With Good

 Not only is important to clear your head from the stressful thoughts, it’s equally as important to challenge your brain on a daily basis.
 New learning and mental exercises themselves will help keep your brain sharp, but learning about ways to improve your brain is like the sugar-free icing on the fat-free cake!

 Declutter Your Mind